 Groups of muscles around the shoulder that provide stability and also movement.
 The muscles work in force groups or force couples.
 These muscles keep the head of the humerus in the correct position.
 The rotator cuff muscles, together with assistance from the shoulder blade muscles and the long head of the biceps muscle are the main dynamic stabilisers.
 The front part of the deltoid muscle, together with the pectoral muscles and latissimus dorsi also assist in stabilisation of the shoulder joint.

 A shoulder dislocation is not only a joint injury, but also an injury to the static and dynamic stabilisers that keep your joint in place.
 The injury to these stabilisers are just as serious as the joint injury and will need even more attention during your recovery.

 What is the function of your shoulder joint?

 Your shoulder joint is the one joint in your body with the biggest range of motion.
 It connects your arm to your upper body and provides your arm with a stable base to move from.
 Because it is such a mobile joint, you are able to lift your arm, reach out, pick up objects, reach your own face and even reach behind your back.

 However, if your shoulder is the base and foundation of movements of your arm, it needs to provide stability as well.
-If this foundation is wobbly, it becomes unreliable and you become scared of doing the most normal activities.
+If this foundation is wobbly, it becomes unreliable and you’re scared of doing the most simple tasks.
 It helps you to pick up your kid, unload the holiday bags, tuck in your shirt at the back or helps you to catch on to something when you lose your footing.
-With an unreliable shoulder you start to think twice about picking up your kid, contemplating if it will be able to handle the weight.
+With an unreliable shoulder you start to think twice about picking up your kid, contemplating if it will ‘hold up’ or handle the weight.
 That should be enough reason for you to get your shoulder checked out after an injury like this.

 How does a shoulder dislocation happen?